How ‘shchi’ became one of the main symbols of Russian cuisine (PHOTOS)

 Arx0nt / Getty Images

-There are versions of shchi made from dried cabbage, from fermented cabbage, and from frozen cabbage.
-All variations have a right to exist.
+There are versions of ‘shchi’ made with dried cabbage, some with sauerkraut and some with frozen cabbage.
+All variations are valid.
 There is no canonical recipe.
-But shchi was cooked by all social classes and in all times.
-Even Peter the Great, who opened a "window to Europe," preferred simple Russian shchi for lunch.
+But, ‘shchi’ was cooked by all social classes and throughout history.
+Even Peter the Great, who opened a "window to Europe", preferred simple Russian ‘shchi’ for lunch.

-Centuries have passed, eras have changed, but shchi remains the dish that unites all residents of Russia.
+Centuries have passed, eras have changed, but ‘shchi’ remains the dish that unites all Russians.